cassiomolin/http-patch-spring/README.md

 # Using HTTP `PATCH` in Spring MVC

-Here I intend to describe an approach to support HTTP `PATCH` with JSON Patch and JSON Merge Patch for performing partial updates to resources in Spring MVC.
+This project demonstrates an approach to support HTTP `PATCH` with JSON Patch and JSON Merge Patch for performing partial updates to resources in Spring MVC.

 ##### Table of Contents
 - [The problem with `PUT` and the need for `PATCH`](#the-problem-with-put-and-the-need-for-patch)